HarshadaSYadav/AlgorithmVisulizer/README.md

 # Algorithm Visualizer

-Welcome to the Algorithm Visualizer for Stack!
-This tool is designed to help you understand how stack-based algorithms work by visualizing their operation step by step.
+Welcome to the Algorithm Visualizer for Stack and Queue!
+This tool is designed to help you understand how stack-based and Queue-based algorithms work by visualizing their operation step by step.

 ## Features